Skip to Content

 Sharing is caring!

 Looking for some fun books to encourage your kids to explore the world?
-I’ve rounded up some of my favorite children’s books about countries of the world to get your kids reading and thinking about the world around us.
+I’ve rounded up some of my favorite children’s travel books to get your kids reading and thinking about the world around us.
 Scroll to see them all!

-This post about the best children’s books about countries of the world contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about the best children’s travel books contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Our family has been doing a TON of reading lately.
-My oldest is just learning to read, so we’ve been patiently listening to him read aloud these past few months.
+My oldest is just learning to read, so we’ve patiently listened to him read aloud these past few months.

-Teaching children about other cultures inspires them to explore the world as they get older.
-Thankfully, there are a lot of beautiful books out there that talk about the differences and similarities of various cultures.
+Teaching children about other cultures inspires them to explore the world as they age.
+Thankfully, many beautiful books out there talk about different cultures.

 So here are some children’s books about countries of the world for every age that will give kids a head start on understanding the world a little better.

-12 Children’s Books About Countries of the World
+12 Children’s Travel Books About Countries of the World

 1. Flat Stanley by Jeff Brown